Reidemeister numbers for arithmetic Borel subgroups in type A: Introduction

-While Theorem~\ref{thm:Additive} has intersections with some of the above mentioned results, it contributes towards a systematic investigation of many soluble linear groups and elucidates how the structure of the underlying base ring leads to the given group having~$\Ri$.
-In a companion paper~\cite{Bn1}, whose first draft included most of the present article, we further highlight how the structure of the ground ring---in that case, as a module over its units---can detect~$\Ri$ for $\mbB_n(R)$ and its variants, starting from solubility class $n = 2$.
-In particular, it is possible to construct (in any characteristic $p \geq 0$) a family $\{\Gamma_{n,p}\}_{n \geq 2}$ of finitely \emph{presented}, class-$n$ soluble, non-nilpotent $S$-arithmetic groups $\Gamma_{n,p}$ with $\RSpec(\Gamma_{n,p}) = \{\infty\}$ for all $n$ and $p$.
+While Theorem~\ref{thm:Additive} has intersections with some of the above mentioned results, it contributes towards a systematic investigation of twisted conjugacy of many soluble linear groups, elucidating how the structure of the underlying base ring leads to the given group having~$\Ri$.
+In a companion paper~\cite{Bn1}, whose first draft contained most of the present article, we further highlight how the structure of the base ring --- in that case, as a module over its units --- can detect~$\Ri$ for $\mbB_n(R)$ and its variants, starting with derived length $2$.
+In particular, it is possible to construct (in any characteristic $p \geq 0$) a family $\{\Gamma_{n,p}\}_{n \geq 2}$ of finitely {presented}, soluble, non-nilpotent, $S$-arithmetic groups $\Gamma_{n,p}$ with $\RSpec(\Gamma_{n,p}) = \{\infty\}$ whose derived lengths grow on $n$.
+Addressing aspects of twisted conjugacy arising from Nielsen fixed point theory, we also show in the paper~\cite{Bn1} how to construct --- using some of those arithmetic groups --- solvmanifolds of arbitrarily high dimensions all of whose self-homeomorphisms can be homotoped to become free of fixed points.

+The present paper also leaves open some questions.
+For instance, an expected strengthening of Theorem~\ref{thm:Lieapplication}, still in type $\mathtt{A}$, would be to drop the workarounds for characteristic two or three and also clear the case of dimension $n=3$.
+More precisely,